metasyn/memex/content/entries/thought/quotes.md

 > Now it seems most machines are square - their design has a goal, to create desire, like a cellphone or a blender or a kid's toy.
 But what about the machines that dontt have a goal-based design?
 These are the round machines of the future, and we must start making their elements now.

 - Peter Blasser ([source](https://rhizome.org/editorial/2011/feb/02/psychic-circuits-peter-blasser-ciat-lonbarde/))

+> "Progress means: humanity emerges from its spellbound state no longer under the spell of progress as well, itself nature, by becoming aware of its own indigenousness to nature and by halting the mastery over nature through which nature continues its mastery"

+- Theodor Adorno